ChrisBuilds/terminaltexteffects/docs/changeblog.md

 So what is the [Canvas](./engine/terminal/canvas.md)?
 It's the space in the terminal where the effect is actually being rendered.
 When set automatically, it is determined by the bounding box that contains all of your text when it is passed to TTE.
-So if your input text is five lines high and 30 characters wide, the [Canvas](./engine/terminal/canvas.md) is 5x30.
+So if your input text is 5 lines high and 30 characters wide, the [Canvas](./engine/terminal/canvas.md) is 5x30.
 This is independent of your terminal device dimensions.
 Of course, if your text extends beyond the terminal device dimensions, it may be wrapped (if `TerminalConfig.wrap_text` is `True`) which will result in different [Canvas](./engine/terminal/canvas.md) dimensions.